Indonesian language: Adjectives

 There are grammatical adjectives in Indonesian.
 Stative verbs are often used for this purpose as well.
 Adjectives are always placed after the noun that they modify.
-Hence, "rumah saya" means "my house", while "saya rumah" means "I am a house".

 To say that something "is" an adjective, the determiners "itu" and "ini" ("that" and "this") are often used.
 For example, in the sentence "anjing itu galak", the use of "itu" gives a meaning of "the/that dog is ferocious", while "anjing ini galak", gives a meaning of "this dog is ferocious".
-However, if "itu" or "ini" were not to be used, then "anjing galak" would meaning only "ferocious dog", a plain adjective without any stative implications.
+However, if "itu" or "ini" were not to be used, then "anjing galak" would only mean "ferocious dog", a plain adjective without any stative implications.
 The all-purpose determiner, "yang", is also often used before adjectives, hence "anjing yang galak" also means "ferocious dog" or more literally "dog which is ferocious"; "yang" will often be used for clarity.
 Hence, in a sentence such as "saya didekati oleh anjing galak" which means "I was approached by a ferocious dog", the use of the adjective "galak" is not stative at all.

 Often the "ber-" intransitive verb prefix, or the "ter-" stative prefix is used to express the meaning of "to be...".
 For example, "beda" means "different", hence "berbeda" means "to be different"; "awan" means "cloud", hence "berawan" means "cloudy".
 Using the "ter-" prefix, implies a state of being.
 For example, "buka" means "open", hence "terbuka" means "is opened"; "tutup" means "closed/shut", hence "tertutup" means "is closed/shut".